-- If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply out terms and conditions of use, or to protect the rights, property, or safety of CMC Partnership(UK) Ltd our customers or others.
-This includes exchanging information with other companies and organisations for the purpose of fraud protection and credit risk reduction, or to comply with UK Government regulations.
+- If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our terms and conditions of use, or to protect the rights, property, or safety of CMC Partnership(UK) Ltd, our customers, or others we will do so.
+This includes exchanging information with other companies and organisations for the purpose of fraud protection and credit risk reduction, or to comply with government regulations.

 6. Controlling your personal information

 If you believe that any information we are holding on you is incorrect or incomplete, or if you would like to request the removal of your information from our records you may contact us at any time.
 Please email the company's Data Protection Officer, or write to the Data Protection Officer using the following address; CMC Partnership (UK) Ltd, The Barn, Grace Dieu Court, Dingestow, Monmouth, NP25 4EB.

 - We are committed to ensuring that your information is secure.
 We have reasonable security measures in place in order to protect tour personal information from unauthorised access, use, alteration and disclosure.

 - Unfortunately the transmission of information via the Internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site.
 Any transmission is at your own risk.